-Comerford was personally invited to train in the Gaga movement language with Ohad Naharin and the Batsheva Dance Company in Tel Aviv, Israel for their inaugural teacher training program.
-After returning to America, she continued to deepen her movement philosophy drawing from the development of her prior research, personal practice, and a keen passion to share with others through a larger field of movement practices including dancers, non-dancers, and special populations.
+ShaLeigh Comerford was personally invited to train in the Gaga movement language with Ohad Naharin and the Batsheva Dance Company in Tel Aviv, Israel for their inaugural teacher training program.
+After returning to America, she continued to deepen her movement philosophy drawing from the development of her personal practice and a keen passion to share with others through a larger field of movement practices including dancers, non-dancers, and special populations.

-Shaga is based on the philosophy that what we do in the studio can affect our lives out side of it and that inhabiting our bodies allows us to more fully inhabit the world we live in.
-The practice continues to enhance the company’s training while also exploring its endless applications inside of various techniques including ballet, yoga, release, and physical theatre as a platform to hone the company’s technique while also deepening the physicality of sensation-based material.
-Comerford continues to work with dancers, non-dancers and a myriad of special populations.
+Shaga is based on the philosophy that what we do in the studio can affect our lives outside of it and that inhabiting our bodies allows us to more fully inhabit the world we live in.
+The practice continues to enhance the company’s training while also exploring its endless applications inside of various techniques including ballet, yoga, release, and physical theatre.
+Comerford continues to work with advanced and pre-professional dancers, non-dancers and designs programs for a myriad of special populations.

 In this workshop we begin with an hour Shaga class as we learn to approach movement as a dynamic, healing, and ever-changing power, using evocative ideas and imagery in a safe, non-judgmental environment.
 Class begins slowly and builds in intensity to continuous motion, providing enjoyable exercise for both body and soul.
 The second half of the class offers an intimate and deep exploration of the movement language though the creative process and choreography.
 We will develop movement phrases to experience the inhabitance and delicacy of form while generating embodied compositions.

 This workshop is for individuals who wish to open themselves to movement in new ways.
 Dancers, yogis, and movers of all kinds and abilities are invited to participate.
 No prior experience necessary.

 For booking information please send us a message via our Contact page.